• English

 In which languages can I submit a proposal?

-Can I submit a project all year-long or is there a deadline and do you work through calls for proposal?
+Can I submit an application all year-long or is there a deadline and do you work through calls for proposal?

-Promoters can submit project proposals at any time, as the Secretariat generally does not work through calls for proposals with pre-set deadlines.
+Promoters can submit applications for the UfM label at any time, as the Secretariat generally does not work through calls for proposals with pre-set deadlines.

 How much time can I expect to pass between the submission of the project and the labelling?